-A. Retirees-
+A. Retirees

-The County shall pay ten percent (10%) of the cost of continued medical insurance benefits under the same terms and coverage for the non-Medicare eligible retired employee as the employee received for the twelve (12) months preceding retirement.
+The County shall pay 10% of the cost of continued medical insurance benefits under the same terms and coverage for the non-Medicare eligible retired employee as the employee received for the 12 months preceding retirement.

-Employees retiring under regular IMRF must be at least fifty-five (55) years of age with at least eight (8) years of service.
-Sheriff's Law Enforcement Personnel (SLEP) members who retire (at any age) must have at least twenty (20) years of SLEP credit.
+Employees retiring under regular IMRF must be at least 55 years of age with at least eight (8) years of service.
+Sheriff's Law Enforcement Personnel (SLEP) members who retire (at any age) must have at least 20 years of SLEP credit.

-In order to be eligible for the ten percent (10%) premium reduction, an employee must have been employed by the Employer for fifteen (15) or more consecutive years.
+In order to be eligible for the 10% premium reduction, an employee must have been employed by the Employer for 15 or more consecutive years.

-Retired employees who wish to take advantage of this medical insurance must pay ninety percent (90%) of the premium for either single or dependent coverage.
-The premium is due on the first (1st) of each month and must be submitted to Human Resources in order for coverage to be maintained.
+Retired employees who wish to take advantage of this medical insurance must pay 90% of the premium for either single or dependent coverage.
+The premium is due on the 1st of each month and must be submitted to Human Resources in order for coverage to be maintained.

-B. Medicare Eligible Retirees, Disabled Employees and Surviving Spouses-
+B. Medicare Eligible Retirees, Disabled Employees and Surviving Spouses

 Kane County offers a reduced benefit PPO health care plan to Medicare eligible retirees, disabled employees and surviving spouses.
-The PPO plan includes a separate deductible of five hundred dollars (\$500) for outpatient drugs to be paid at eighty percent (80%) (coinsurance does not go towards the outpatient prescription maximum).
+The PPO plan includes a separate deductible of \$500.00 for outpatient drugs to be paid at 80% (coinsurance does not go towards the outpatient prescription maximum).
 The full amount of the premium that must be paid is established by the County Board each year.

-C. Retirees -- Annual Open Enrollment --
+C. Retirees -- Annual Open Enrollment